 In this seminar, you will learn how to write within the parameters of engineering research.
 You will work through several helpful techniques.
 This session will be helpful for students working in the College of Engineering, College of Science, and School of Medicine.

 In this session, you will learn how to conduct and construct a literature review.
 This will include finding, analyzing, and citing relevant sources, but will focus on organizing and writing the review.
 As all students and researchers will have to sift through relevant literature at some point, this will be useful to all researchers.

 Translating Your Research to a General Audience

-Facilitated by Dustin Stokes
+presented by Dustin Stokes in Sill 120

 Explaining your work to someone unfamiliar with your area of expertise is always challenging, but is absolutely necessary for professional dissemination (and self-marketing!).
 In this session, you will get some expert advice on how to make your highly technical work accessible to a variety of audience members.
 This session will be useful to students who need to present their work, want to discuss their work with folks outside their field, and who want to work on developing an articulate and succinct elevator talk.

 presented by Taylor Sparks in Sill 120

 In the first of this two-part session, you will learn about the characteristics of effective research poster design.
 This session covers content and aesthetics of research posters.
 This seminar is most useful for students currently needing to create a research poster, but is also helpful for students thinking about how to talk about their project.